pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Since the task is medical diagnostics, we are interested in reducing the False Negatives in a balanced way with the False Positives.
 We can achieve that by changing the threshold value.

-#### After changing the threshold to 0.207789, the False Negatives and False Positives are more balanced.
+#### After changing the threshold to 0.173653, the False Negatives are reduced.

 ![model12](images/homemade_models/Homemade_Model1_224x224_CM1afteridealthreshold.png)

 ##### Improved Metrics

      precision    recall  f1-score   support

 Non-Sclerotic        0.99      0.97      0.98       471